 Are Bully Sticks a Good Chew for My Dog?

-Bully Sticks are a good chew for your dog if:
+Bully Sticks or bull pizzle are a good chew for your dog if:

-- Your dog is underweight or overweight, or wants to maintain their current healthy weight.
+- Your dog is underweight or overweight or wants to maintain its current healthy weight.
 High in protein, bull sticks support muscle development and maintenance, as well as healthy weight loss.

 - You are looking for a quality chew, not just the cheapest chew you can buy.